rlagoy/flik-demo/README.md

-# Template Python Project
+# Flik Demo

+This repo demonstrates a pymavlink heartbeat and server control for the flik airframe.

+## Installation

+1. Install `flik-demo` and dependencies: `poetry install`
+2. Install `pre-commit`: `poetry run pre-commit install`

+## Contributions

+1. Make a branch and pull request.
+2. Ensure `pre-commit` runs successfully.
+3. Run `pytest -q` to ensure all unit tests run successfully.
+4. Run `pylint` to ensure code is up to python standards.

-## Tools
+## Tools - Description

 ### Poetry

 Poetry is a framework for managing dependencies.

 #### Installation
 This python template uses poetry for version control.
-You can learn more about poetry at this [link]
+You can learn more about poetry at the link below.

 1. Install [poetry](https://python-poetry.org/docs/#installation).